kaputnikGo/QTaudio/README.md

 $ clickable --arch arm64 --ssh [ipaddr] log

+**CHANGES**
+- separated mic1 and mic2 unmutes to not cause pain and suffering.
+Mute is still all mics.
+- testing QAudio for audio path intercept methods

 **TODO**

 - Audio file (ogg) included but for some reason wont play at button click.<br />